 Alexis de Tocqueville, French statesman and author said almost two centuries ago that putting prisoners in isolation “Does not reform, it kills.”
 We’ve known this.
-Solitary confinement is acknowledged as torture by the United Nations.
+Solitary confinement is acknowledged as TORTURE by the United Nations.
 We’ve known this.
-America is addicted to imprisonment from slavery to incarcerations.
+America is addicted to imprisonment from slavery to mass incarcerations.
 America has immunity from the International Criminal Court of Justice?
 Let’s not play make believe.
-We have been exporting torture.
+We have been exporting torture for years.
 We teach torture techniques to military reps of various dictatorships.
 A school of torture.
 We practiced at home, in the vast gulag of prisons across the US in the form of solitary confinement.
-24% of the total population of incarcerated women in the US are African American but 41% of the women held in solitary confinement are African American.
-We are the victims of practicing torture using restraint chairs, gas, stun guns, pepper ball rifles, random brutality, systemic rape and abuse - its all common practice.
+24% of the total population of incarcerated women in the US are african american but 41% of the women held in solitary confinement are african american.
+We are the victims of practicing torture using restraint chairs, gas, stun guns, pepper ball rifles, Random brutality, systemic Rape and abuse - its all common practice.
 Americas pretensions to moral authority on the world stage - colossal hypocrisy.

 You can change laws easier than minds.
 People of color have been fighting to be seen as human beings, since the country’s existence.
 Ive often wondered how could the Nazis at Auschwitz engage in such horror and go home eat dinner, listen to Bach record and make love to their wife and sleep soundly?
 In order to treat someone in a dehumanizing manner, you must convince yourself - they arent human.
 This is the commonality of all genocides.
 They must make us into monsters to justify their mistreatment.